xh-diagrams/xhorizon/docs/source/TUTORIAL/lesson1.rst

   :width: 400
   :alt: Diagram.

-In this Reissner-Nordstrom example, the blue and green default lines are lines of constant radius at two different length scales, corresponding to the scales of the inner and outer horizon.
+In this Reissner-Nordstrom example, the blue and green default lines are lines of constant radius at two different length scales, corresponding to the scales of the outer and inner horizons.